-In Best Ball, simply picking the right players is not realistic strategy.
+In best ball, simply picking the right players is not realistic strategy.
 We also need to consider the implications of the no-transaction format.

 A big part of that is roster construction.
 In other words, how many players at each position should we draft?
-It’s a simple question with a complicated answer for a couple reasons.
+It’s a simple question with a complicated answer for a couple of reasons.

 First, our decisions should be dynamic to positional strength.
 If our QB1 is Lamar Jackson, he’s very likely to be the quarterback who counts in our lineup an overwhelming majority of weeks.
 In that scenario, waiting until later in the draft to select our QB2 and QB3 is correct.

 Second, we need to account for the quirks in FFPC’s format.
-Tight ends get 1.5 points per reception and we are only required to start two WRs each week.
+Tight ends get 1.5 points per reception, and we are only required to start two WRs each week.
 There are two FLEX spots.
 This is going to result in the optimal construction including more TEs than we are typically targeting and slightly fewer wideouts.
 For our full FFPC rankings specific to the format, click here.

 In order to solve the question of positional allocation, we took a data-driven approach.
-We looked at the last three years results, simulating nearly 100,000 teams in search of winning roster constructions.
+We looked at the last three years’ results, simulating nearly 100,000 teams in search of winning roster constructions.
 The results:

 FFPC BEST BALL FORMAT